NBoulle/RationalNets/README.md

 	- The MATLAB file `initial_rational_coeffs.m` computes different initialization coefficients for rational functions (rationals of different types or initialization near functions other than ReLU).
 It requires the [Chebfun package](https://www.chebfun.org/).

+- The folder `PyTorch implementation` contains a PyTorch implementation of the rational layer together with a 1D approximation experiment showing how to use the code.

 - In the `Approximation` folder, run `python3 main.py` to reproduce the approximation experiment of the paper.

 - In the `GAN` folder, run `python3 mnist-gan.py` to reproduce the GAN experiment of the paper.

+## Contributor
+- Mario Casado (https://github.com/Lezcano): PyTorch implementation

 ## Citation